 Read more in our Review of the Capital One Secured Mastercard

-If you can’t get approved for a secured card without an annual fee, the BankAmericard Secured Credit Card might be right for you.
-You’ll need to pay a $39 fee, but you’ll also get access to a higher credit limit than the other cards on this page.
+If you’re looking for an option from a different issuer, the BankAmericard Secured Credit Card might be right for you.
+There’s no annual fee, and you’ll also get access to a higher credit limit than the other cards on this page.

 You’ll need to make a minimum security deposit of $300 with the BankAmericard Secured.
 Your maximum security deposit will determined by your creditworthiness, up to a potential $4,900 at the most.
 Your credit limit will be equal to the amount you deposit.

 So this security deposit upper limit is almost twice as much as what you’d get with the Citi Secured Mastercard.
 If you’re looking for a secured card with a high credit limit, the BankAmericard should be a contender.
 But, as mentioned, your maximum limit will be based on your credit, so it might not be as high as $4,900.

 Bank of America will review your account account periodically, along with your credit history in general.
 If you’ve been a responsible credit user, they may refund your security deposit and allow you to continue using the card.

 Although you may hesitate to deposit a lot for a secured card, in this case you may be able to get your money back without needing to close out the card.
 But not all cardholders will qualify to have the deposit returned, so there’s no guarantee this will happen.

 The BankAmericard Secured is a Platinum Mastercard, just like the Citi Secured card.
 That means they’ll have basically the same set of extra features, potentially including benefits like Purchase Protection and an Extended Warranty.

 Bank of America credit card users can also check their FICO 8 Credit Score any time, for free, based on their TransUnion credit report.
 This is a pretty common benefit to find these days, although we’re not sure if you’ll get credit score monitoring with the Citi Secured Mastercard.